jaredlang/research-agent-single/README.md

-# fork from JayZhou repository
+# The work is inspired by [JayZeeDesign researcher-gpt](https://github.com/JayZeeDesign/researcher-gpt)

 ## app.py is the original file